ppsp-team/PyNM/README.md

 Both the Centiles and LOESS models are non parametric models based local approximations.
 They accept only a single dependent variable, passed using the `conf` option.

 ### Gaussian Process Model
 Gaussian Process Regression (GPR), which underpins the Gaussian Process Model, can accept an arbitrary number of dependent variables passed using the `confounds` option.
+Note: in order for GPR to be effective, the data must be homoskedastic.
+For a full discussion see [this paper](https://www.biorxiv.org/content/10.1101/2021.05.11.443565v1.full).

 GPR is very intensive on both memory and time usage.
 In order to have a scaleable method, we've implemented both an exact model for smaller datasets and an approximate method, recommended for datasets over ~1000 subjects.
 The method can be specified using the `method` option, it defaults to `auto` in which the approxiamte model will be chosen for datasets over 1000.